jeaye/blog.jeaye.com/_posts/2016-08-23-clojure-app-engine.md

 ```

 #### Profiling with Appstats
 Google provides an [Appstats](https://cloud.google.com/appengine/docs/java/tools/appstats) library for profiling individual RPCs.
-It can tell you how long each Datastore read and write takes, how much time you're spending in various routes, as well as how much each operation costs you in USD.
-There wasn't any documentation for getting this working with Clojure, so this is from experimentation.
-Before following, I recommend reading the [Appstats documentation](https://cloud.google.com/appengine/docs/java/tools/appstats) for how to setup; once you have an idea of what's needed, the following will make more sense.
+It can tell you how long each Datastore read or write takes, how much time you're spending in various routes, as well as how much each operation costs you in USD.
+There wasn't any documentation for getting this working with Clojure, so this info is from experimentation.
+Before following, I recommend reading the [Appstats documentation](https://cloud.google.com/appengine/docs/java/tools/appstats) for how to set it up in Java; once you have an idea of what's needed, the following will make more sense.

 First, add the proper dependency: